Doing ethnographic research in the Fiji Islands: research method and research ethics issues

 Abstract

-The aim of this paper is to consider research method and research ethics issues in the unique location of the Fiji Islands.
-After arguing that Eurocentric, Anglo-American ethics clearance processes, embedded into Global North Universities, are culturally-inappropriate, in the Fiji setting, I go on to imagine alternative ethics clearance questions which pick up on and reflect adequately Fiji’s social and economic context.
-I discuss and explore why traversing relationships, relationships that traverse time and space through giving, receiving, obligation, reimbursement and forgiveness, often emerge in the Fiji context, and how they can be a local, social equilibrium, which benefits both parties.
-My own research on Fiji soccer history is used to provide illustrations and anecdotes throughout the paper.
+The aim of this article is to consider research method and research ethics issues in the unique location of the Fiji Islands.
+After arguing that Eurocentric, Anglo-American ethics clearance processes, embedded into Global North Universities, are culturally inappropriate, in the Fiji setting, I go on to imagine alternative ethics clearance questions that pick up on and reflect adequately Fiji’s social and economic context.
+I discuss and explore why traversing relationships, relationships that traverse time and space through giving, receiving, obligation, reimbursement, and forgiveness, often emerge in the Fiji context, and how they can be a local, social equilibrium that benefits both parties.
+My own research on Fiji soccer history is used to provide illustrations and anecdotes throughout the article.

 Original languageEnglish